SzybkiSasza/proxify-class/examples/README.md

 Each modifier returns untouched arguments list and logs them as they are.

 What's more, as there is no signature given for modifier, it can work with any input

+## Permissions

+This example shows how to halt method invocation and throw an error for the invoker, if the invoker does not have permissions to run it.

+Each modifier throws an error if the "user" points to the user that does not have permission to call this function.